joric/arduino-bitcoin-miner/README.md

 By default it creates COM port pairs, e.g. COM8-COM9 means you work with COM8 and use COM9 in bfgminer.

 `bfgminer -o http://localhost:19001 -u admin1 -p 123 -S icarus:\\.\COM9`

+Hash speed is about 1.14 million hashes a second (could be slightly faster, maybe 6-7 million hashes per CPU core).

 ## Debugging